aws-amplify/amplify-cli/testing-custom-indexes.md

 1. Secondary Indexes - Create new data structures to store information in a different way to enable new access patterns.
 Incurs extra cost.
 1. Composite Keys - Store two logical fields in a single field such that more than two logical fields can be used in a range query.
 2. Index overloading - Store more than 1 logical entity in a single index.
 Different logical entities may contains entirely different types of data.
-Allows a single index to power more than 1 access pattern.
+Allows a single index to power more than 1 access patterns for one or more logical entities.

 The `@key` directive, in addition to allowing you to define custom primary index structures, helps with parts 1 and 2 above.
 The `@key` directive does not automatically overload indexes although this may be a possibility going forward.